mcallegari/qlcplus-docs/pages/01.basics/04.glossary-and-concepts/default.v4.md

 ### ![](../blackout.png) Blackout

 Blackout is a special QLC+ function used to set all [HTP](#htp-highest-takes-precedence) channels in all universes to zero.
 This will have the effect of stopping light output from all fixtures.
-The channels will remain at zero, regardless of currently running functions or values have been set to them manually.
+The channels will remain at zero, regardless of currently running functions or values assigned to them manually (from the [Simple Desk](/simple-desk) for example).
 When the Blackout is switched off, all the channels will go back to being controlled by functions or their manually set value.

 ### Capabilities